Logo

 Siobhán O’Brien is assistant professor in microbiology at Trinity College Dublin.

-Susan E. Johnston is Royal Society university research fellow at the University of Edinburgh.
+Susan E. Johnston is Royal Society university research fellow at the University of Edinburgh

 Tiffany B. Taylor is Royal Society Dorothy Hodgkin senior research fellow at the University of Bath.

-If you found this interesting and want advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the THE Campus newsletter.
+If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.

 Loading...